-Patient ZIP code was used to determine geographic location and then merged with the Rural-Urban Commuting Area (RUCA) version 2.0 ZIP code data to determine location type:
+Patient zip code was used to determine geographic location and then merged with the Rural-Urban Commuting Area (RUCA) version 2.0 zip code data to determine location type.
+RUCA is determined at the ZIP code level; however, to provide a general sense of each category, locations are listed below:

-- " RUCA codes 1-3: Metropolitan area, population of 50,000+ This includes the counties that are part of metropolitan statistical areas as defined by the U.S. Census Bureau: Minneapolis-St. Paul-Bloomington, Duluth, St. Cloud, Rochester, Mankato-North Mankato, La Crosse-Onalaska, Grand Forks, Fargo. - " RUCA codes 4-6: Micropolitan area, population of 10,000-49,000 This includes the counties that are part of micropolitan statistical areas as defined by the U.S. Census Bureau: Albert Lea, Alexandria, Austin, Bemidji, Brainerd, Faribault-Northfield, Fergus Falls, Hutchinson, Marshall, New Ulm, Owatonna, Red Wing, Wahpeton, Willmar, Winona, Worthington.

-" RUCA codes 7-10: Small town/rural area, population less than 10,000 Encompasses the balance of the state (counties that are neither metropolitan or micropolitan).
+- " RUCA codes 1-3: Metropolitan area, population of 50,000+ This includes the counties that are part of metropolitan statistical areas as defined by the U.S. Census Bureau: Minneapolis-St. Paul-Bloomington, Duluth, St. Cloud, Rochester, Mankato-North Mankato, La Crosse-Onalaska, Grand Forks, Fargo. - " RUCA codes 4-6: Micropolitan area, population of 10,000-49,000 This includes the counties that are part of micropolitan statistical areas as defined by the U.S. Census Bureau: Albert Lea, Alexandria, Austin, Bemidji, Brainerd, Faribault-Northfield, Fergus Falls, Hutchinson, Marshall, New Ulm, Owatonna, Red Wing, Wahpeton, Willmar, Winona, Worthington. - " RUCA codes 7-10: Small town/rural area, population less than 10,000 Encompasses the balance of the state (counties that are neither metropolitan or micropolitan).